Government asks UK companies to appoint more women to their boards

-Statistics released by the Department for Business Innovation and Skills (BIS) showed that women account for 22.8 percent of directors at companies in the FTSE 100 blue-chip stock index .FTSE, up from 12.5 percent three years earlier.
+Statistics released by the Department for Business Innovation and Skills (BIS) showed that women account for 22.8 percent of directors at companies in the FTSE 100 blue-chip stock index, up from 12.5 percent three years earlier.

 However, the report also said women made up less than the minimum target of 25 percent of the boards at 61 percent of businesses in the index, in a country where women have had the vote for a century and serve in the armed forces.